FAQ’s

 Frequently Asked Swimming Lesson Questions

+We value your insight as you know your child better than anyone, and we truly appreciate you choosing Manta Swim Academy for your child’s water safety education.
+Your trust is important to us, and we’re here to support you every step of the way.
 Manta Swim Academy answers some of the most popular questions asked by customers about our swim lessons.
 Please click on the (+) to reveal the answer and the (–) to hide it.

-Why is Survival Swim the right choice?
+Why is Survival Swim (Guppies) the right choice?

 What ages do you teach?

-How often will my child have class?
+How often will my child have lessons?

 Why is Survival Swim 15 minutes 4 times a week?